The Amazing Washington Wine Country

 You should really take your research a step further than glancing at a Washington State wineries map for information.
 Here are just a few pointers to get you started.

 Walla Walla is considered by many wine connoisseurs to be the top wine destination in Washington.
-It has the perfect combination of vineyards, incredible wineries and tasting rooms, a good selection of restaurants and eateries, all in a quaint small town setting with accomodations and services.
+It has the perfect combination of vineyards, incredible wineries and tasting rooms, a good selection of restaurants and eateries, all in a quaint small town setting with accommodations and services.
 Everything in Walla Walla is nestled pretty close together, making it easy to find your way around.
 Walla Walla is also home to the Walla Walla Sweets (named after the famous sweet onions that are harvested there), a summer collegiate baseball team that plays in the West Coast League .
 Walla Walla has a rich history of wine-making that traces back to 1859, when one of the first grap nurseries was established by A. B. Roberts.
 Named one of the top ten wine regions worldwide, this scenic and world-class wine country has been shaped by distinctive micro-climates, abundant water from the Columbia river, and rich volcanic soil.

 The Vineyards in the Walla Walla wine region span the boarder between Washington and Oregon.
 Many of the vineyards that populate the region are controlled by large wine companies such as Chateau St. Michelle who began planting wineries in the area in 1967.
 On the Wahluke Slope, one of the earliest established vineyards was Rosebud Vineyards, established in 1979.
 Historically Walla Wall was wheat country, and while wheat is still a important crop, wineries and vineyards have grown in economic importance over the past three decades.
+Check out InquisiTours based in Walla Walla for wine tour ideas and packages.
+Phone: 503-358-9462

 Western Washington is known for Seattle, the site of the World fair in 1962, also home to many sports teams from the Seattle Seahawks, and The Mariners.
 Taste Washington, Seattle’s premier wine and food event, reported its highest overall attendance in 2016; both in event participants, and also for participating restaurants and wineries.
 The 19th annual Taste Washington features more than 225 Washington State wineries pouring their favorite wines and more than 65 Northwest restaurants serving specially-prepared bites throughout two days.
 Seattle wineries and tasting rooms are still the best kept secret treasure in the wine world.